 What are roundworms?

-Roundworms are small organisms that can live in your intestines, part of your digestive system for a long time.
+Roundworms are small organisms that can live in your intestine, which is part of your digestive system.
+Roundworms can live in the human intestine for a long time.
 They can be harmful and cause many problems, including abdominal (belly) pain, fever and diarrhea.

 What is a parasite?

-Roundworms are parasites — organisms that need to live on or in another creature (the host) to survive.
-Often, the parasite causes problems for its host.
-For roundworms, they need the body of a human or another animal to mature into egg-laying adults.
+Roundworms are parasites — organisms that need to live on or in another creature to survive.
+Often, the parasite causes problems for its host (creature it depends on).
+For roundworms, they need the body of humans or other animals to mature into egg-laying adults.

 How common are roundworms?